flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ---

-    ^^ZFWCG^^
+    ^^GW CG^^

-    While not *realistic or accurate*, you can insert a THS value based on the ZFWCG values found in the following areas in the MCDU:
+    Insert a THS value based on the GW CG values found in the EFB Ground Services > Payload page or the Fuel Prediction page in the MCDU.
+While this will be slightly off versus TOCG because of taxi fuel consumption, this will be close enough to accurate values until a better TOCG display is implemented.

-    - Auto-populated when entering information in the [INIT FUEL PRED](#init-fuel-pred) page
+    GW CG Values can be found:

-    - ZFWCG value on the EFB found on the [Payload Tab on the Grounds Services Page](../../fbw-a32nx/feature-guides/loading-fuel-weightmd#finding-the-payload-screen).
+    - On the [Payload Tab on the Grounds Services Page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#finding-the-payload-screen) in the flyPad EFB.
+    - On the [Fuel Prediction](../a32nx-briefing/mcdu/fuel-pred.md) page in the MCDU.

+    CG to THS calculation:

+    - CG to THS can be found in the downloable FBW checklist in our [Standard Operating Procedures](../SOP.md#normal-procedures) resources page.
+    - The CG/THS markings on the trim wheel can be used to validate this.

+    !!! warning "GW CG in the flyPad payload page and correct CG trim values on the trim wheel in the cockpit are not yet implemented in the stable release version"

     Make sure to update this value or set the correct trim once your engines have started.